Shibud mitzrayim: a necessary evil?

 וַיֹּאמֶר לְאַבְרָם יָדֹעַ תֵּדַע כִּי גֵר יִהְיֶה זַרְעֲךָ בְּאֶרֶץ לֹא לָהֶם וַעֲבָדוּם וְעִנּוּ אֹתָם אַרְבַּע מֵאוֹת שָׁנָה.

-There's nothing quite as unifying and effective at creating a tough and durable new national religious identity that is opposed to reigning popular culture than having a group face adversity over a long stretch of time, particularly on foreign soil, enabling the people to grow into a distinct nation, with its own language and raison d'etre, pushing it to develop an amazing resiliency.
+There's nothing quite as unifying and effective at creating a tough and durable new national religious identity that is opposed to reigning popular culture than having a group face adversity over a long stretch of time, particularly on foreign soil, enabling the people to grow into a distinct nation, with its own language and raison d'etre, pushing it to develop and gel into a new and distinct nation, with its own unique character and mission statement.

 Perhaps no specific sin or crime is necessary to have caused shibud mitzrayim (altho many are posited) but rather that starting a radical new movement and nation of ethical monotheism by definition requires certain conditions to allow it to launch and escape the gravitational pull of the surrounding customs and beliefs.